albertodemichelis/squirrel/doc/source/reference/api/calls.rst

 .. c:function:: SQRESULT sq_tailcall(HSQUIRRELVM v, SQInteger nparams)

     :param HSQUIRRELVM v: the target VM
     :param SQInteger params: number of parameters of the function

 Calls a closure and removes the caller function from the call stack.
-	This function must be invoke from a native closure and he return value of sq_tailcall must be returned by the caller function(see example).
+This function must be invoked from a native closure and the return value of sq_tailcall must be returned by the caller function(see example).

 *.eg*